gzy02/LEGO-GraphRAG/README.md

    ./vllm_qwen.sh
    ```

 5. Change the config.py file to the desired configuration.
-The keyworks should include :
+The keyworks should include:
 - llm_url: the url of the deployed LLM
 - reasoning_model: the reasoning model used in the LLM
 - reasoning_dataset: the dataset used in the experiment